Masaniello22/fusion-catcher/README.md

 ```

 ART ILLUMINA takes a folder of fasta files and returns the synthetic reads.
-Run the following python script `art_dataset.py` to get the reads of all fasta files obtained from fusim.
+Run the following python script `art_data.py` to get the reads of all fasta files obtained from fusim.

 ---

 ## Fusion Catcher
+### Run Fusion Catcher using human_v102
 Download human_v102 inside the data folder by running the following command:
 ```shell
 mkdir -p data